transitorykris/krisos/examples/chess/README.md

  * C - clears the board
  * E - switches sides
  * P - causes the computer to play a move
- * Q - quitting is currently broken
+ * Q - quit chess, performs a soft reset of KrisOS

 ## Moving a piece